Felipe-Curvelo/Credit-Model/README.md

 EAD ⇒ Exposure at default
 - The total value that a lender is exposed to when a borrower defaults

 This model is based on Basel II framework and under it's guidelines is consider EL, UL, and SL that are terms used describe expected loss, unexpected loss, and specialized lending, respectively.
 These terms are used in the Internal Ratings-Based (IRB) approach to calculate risk-weighted assets (RWAs) and capital requirements.

 ![loss distribution](images/P_Loss.png)

+Statistic model used:
+For this mode I choose to use logistic regression, since is widely available documentation on how to implement it in python and is the most used model in industry to calculate default.

+Under the logistic regression, the probability of an event can be represented as the exponential of a linear combination of independent variables and coefficients divided by 1 plus the same exponential

+The equation looks like this: